open-resources/dash_curriculum/tutorial/part4/chapter12.md

 [![enter image description here][29]][29]

 The color options are not limited to simple color names like `white` and `grey`.
-You can alose use `rgb` and even `rgba` to select any color with any grade of transparency you'd like.
+You can also use `rgb` and even `rgba` to select any color with any grade of transparency you'd like.
 You can also use multiple colors at the same time to show multiple steps of the gradient.
 Below is an example that uses `red`, `yellow` and a transparent `blue` with `rgba(0, 0 , 255, 0.3)`.
 Notice also that we've included `70%` right after the `rgba` color.
 This sets the share of the last color compared to the rest of the colors.

 ````{dropdown} See Code
     :container: + shadow